new-fantastic/facebook-pixel/README.md

 <br/>

-Go to your SearchPanel component, import Search mixin, Pixel's event will be dispatched after `query` change (there is watcher on `query`):
+Go to your SearchPanel component, import Search mixin, Pixel's event will be dispatched after provided field change (there is watcher on field provided as argument to the mixin):

 <br/>